FAQs and Support

 What is the typical speed range for surfing on 4G/4G+?

-The typical speed range of surfing on 4G that you can experience 80% of the time, over a 24-hour period at various locations with 4G coverage is 16–70Mbps.
+The typical speed range of surfing on 4G that you can experience 80% of the time, over a 24-hour period at various locations with 4G coverage are as below:

 The speed range may vary between users and is subject to: